Teaching Timeless Torah Truths

 This story has the power to cause a paradigm shift to live your life as your Creator intended ~ in the beginning . . .
 Available on torahtruths.com as ‘Sitting Rooms’.

 …. firmly planted by streams of water, that yields its fruit in its season ….
+(Psalm 1:3) How can we be fruitful?
 How does that happen?

-Psalm 1:2 says … his delight is in the Torah of the LORD, And in His Torah he meditates day and night.
-Below find a few things you can do:
+Psalm 1:2 says “… his delight is in the Torah of the Lord, And in His Torah he meditates day and night.”
+Below find a few things you can do to be more fruitful:

 A different gospel?